sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Yair Go1dberg'': '''3D Graphing in PiScript'''.
 Plotting 3 dimensional functions in PiScript.

  * ''Ryan Hoban'': '''Geometric Structures'''.
 Using sage to draw geometric structures in the Hyperbolic plane.
-(Slides available [http://www.math.umd.edu/~rfhoban/GeometricStructures.pdf here])
+(Slides available [[http://www.math.umd.edu/~rfhoban/GeometricStructures.pdf|here]])

  * ''Steve Kieffer'': '''Algebra sketches'''.
 Tools with which to produce sketches of a kind often drawn on blackboards to illustrate algebraic structures.